ankitgaur17/hello-world/README.md

  Hi Kids!

- I am Ankit, MCA 1st year.
-This is my first github edit.
+ I am Ankit, new to github.
  I'm writing this because I'm learning about make and commit changes.